Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

 This is called a {\it slanted wedge} \cite{KZloop}.
-In the sliver frame it can be visualized as a strip of width~$\alpha$---like a wedge state---but the parameterization differs between the left and right vertical edges.
-On the left edge the parameterization has been scaled relative to the right by a factor of $\lambda$, so the Sch{\"o}dinger functional is formally expressed as
+In the sliver frame it can be visualized as a strip of width~$\alpha$, like a wedge state, but the parameterization differs between the left and right vertical edges.
+On the left edge the parameterization has been scaled relative to the right by a factor of $\lambda$.
+The split string Sch{\"o}dinger functional would be expressed as

-The Schr{\"o}dinger representation however is imprecise, and in this case is hiding an important subtlety.
+However, the split string representation is problematic at the midpoint, and presently is missing an important subtlety.
 If a slanted wedge is a string field, it must at least be possible to extract its coefficients in the Fock space expansion.
-This requires evaluating the trace, which glues the left and right
+This requires evaluating the trace, which glues

-edges of the semi-infinite strip with a ``slanted" identification.
+the left and right edges of the semi-infinite strip with a ``slanted" identification.
 The resulting surface, however, is not conformally equivalent to the upper half plane, but rather to an {\it annulus}.
 If we fix the origin of the sliver coordinate $z$ on the slanted wedge to coincide with the intersection between the right vertical edge and the open string boundary, the conformal transformation to the annulus is given by \cite{KZloop}

 The annulus is bounded by two concentric circles.
 If $\lambda>1$, the outer circle has radius $1$ and represents the open string boundary, whereas the inner circle has radius $e^{-\frac{\pi^2}{\ln\lambda}}$ and is the image of the midpoint at $+i\infty$ in the sliver coordinate frame.
 In particular, the ``midpoint" of a slanted wedge is actually a nontrivial closed curve.
-The Fock space coefficients of a slanted wedge are not defined unless we fix boundary conditions for the worldsheet fields on the inner circle, which effectively requires specifying a (possibly off-shell) closed string state.
-For this reason a slanted wedge is not defined as string field by itself, though they are useful objects to think about in connection to loop amplitudes \cite{KZloop} and the boundary state \cite{boundary2}.
-The implication is that $\mathcal{L}^-_L|I\rangle$ is also not really a string field.
-Therefore $\mathcal{L}^-$ appears to be an {\it outer} derivation, like the BRST operator.
+The Fock space expansion of a slanted wedge is not defined unless we fix boundary conditions for the worldsheet fields on the inner circle, which effectively requires specifying a closed string state.
+Therefore a slanted wedge state is not a string field, but actually lives in a tensor product of open string and closed string state spaces.
+Or, after BPZ conjugation, it effectively defines an open/closed string vertex.
+The implication is that the object $\mathcal{L}$ is also not really a string field, and $\mathcal{L}^-$ should be viewed as an {\it outer} derivation, like the BRST operator.

-\subsection{$KBc$ Subalgebra}
+\subsection{$KBc$ subalgebra}

 Now we introduce a subalgebra of wedge states with insertions which is sufficient to find analytic solutions for the tachyon vacuum.
 It is natural to guess that the subalgebra should include the zero momentum tachyon state